qkzk/backtracking/readme.md

 Fill a 10x10 board with 1 to 100 integers.

-1. Start where you want
+1. Start by writing 1 where you want on the board.
-2. To write the next number, you must skip 2 cells in a straight line or one cell diagonally.
+2. To write the next number, you must skip 2 cells in a straight line or one cell diagonally (any direction).

-    Two cells are "neighbors" if

         * they are separated by 2 empty cells on a straight line :
             `10 . .
 11`